hariinfo/spark-assignment/README.md

 https://spark.apache.org/docs/2.4.5/api/scala/index.html#org.apache.spark.sql.Dataset

 All of the CSV files are read and dataframe is used to make a equi-join across these three dataframes using the given column name.
 The logic is implemented in the beforeAll(..) test method.
-The parquet files are generated only once and re-used across all the steps.
+The parquet files are generated only once and re-used across all the tests.
 The parquet file is partitioned based on the airline code and hence the directory structured is fragmented based on the airline code.

 For every test execution, we first read the parquet file from the disk.